-- Prior to establishing on site, identify the existing values on site such as areas of native vegetation and areas of native species habitat. - All works shall be planned, scheduled and designed to take account of the following requirements: - The natural character of the river, which includes impacts on natural river processes and habitat development. - The likelihood of suitable weather and river flow conditions - The spawning and migration seasons and locations of salmon, trout and native fish.
+- Works should be planned and scheduled to take account of: - The likelihood of suitable weather and river flow conditions - The spawning and migration seasons and locations of salmon and native fish.
 Refer to "General Requirements: Timing of Works" for details - The nesting season of native birds.
-Refer to "General Requirements: Timing of Works" for details - Recreational interests and amenity (including contact recreation) - The nesting, rearing and feeding habitat of gamebirds and associated recreational hunting areas - Activities on adjoining properties - Access to the worksite - Safety on and around the site - The impact of traffic, dust and noise on the environment - The location of key mahinga kai sites - The presence of native fauna and flora and key habitat for species such as lizards and bats

-- The potential for fire risk - Effects of hydraulic changes resulting from the work (such as weed cutting or diversions) - Where possible, works should avoid areas of cultural or heritage significance - If the work involves tree disturbance in the long-tailed bat habitat area, the Department of Conservation is first consulted to determine if trees to be damaged or removed are known, or possible, roost trees.
-Locate the habitat area on Canterbury Maps - The layout of each worksite shall be determined before the start of the work and shall be designed and formed to avoid potential environmental effects as far as practicable - Where practicable, site work areas shall be accessed via existing tracks and existing stream crossings.
-Vegetation disturbance shall be kept to a minimum - see below - Where practicable, the natural character of the river is to be preserved including by reinstating the site and carrying out enhancement work - Works and structures shall not reduce flood-carrying capacity or cause erosion to the bed or banks - Works shall be planned to be undertaken outside the area of flowing water.
+Refer to "General Requirements: Timing of Works" for details - Recreational interests and amenity (including contact recreation) - The need to minimise duration and frequency of activity - Activities on adjoining properties - The availability of suitable plant to undertake the works - Access to the worksite - Safety on and around the site - The impact of traffic, dust and noise on the environment - The location of key mahinga kai species including koura and kākahi - The presence of native fauna and key habitat such as lizards and bats (roosting trees) - The potential for fire risk - Where possible, works should avoid areas of cultural or heritage significance - The layout of each worksite shall be determined before the start of the work and shall be designed and formed to avoid potential environmental effects as far as practicable - Where practicable, site work areas shall be accessed via existing tracks and existing stream crossings.
+Vegetation disturbance shall be kept to a minimum see below - Where practicable, the natural character of the river is to be preserved - Works and structures shall not reduce flood-carrying capacity or cause erosion to the bed or banks - Works shall be planned to be undertaken outside the area of flowing water.
 Where this is unavoidable, all measures shall be taken to minimise bed disturbance and release of sediment - Crossing of the active flowing channel shall be kept to a practical minimum, so that any potential sediment disturbance and impacts on instream habitats will be minimised.
-For example, use only one crossing point typically upstream of riffles, sediment control or minimisation measures - The work site set up and the works must not prevent fish passage - Provide appropriate signage or other controls when the worksite is in areas open for public access - Risk management measures shall be in place to minimise the potential for damage arising from inclement weather and/or elevated river levels during the carrying out of the work - Risk management measures shall be in place to minimise the potential for the works to start a fire
+For example, use only one crossing point typically upstream of riffles, sediment control or minimisation measures - Provide appropriate signage or other controls when the worksite is in areas open for public access - Risk management measures shall be in place to minimise the potential for damage arising from inclement weather and/or elevated river levels during the carrying out of the work - Risk management measures shall be in place to minimise the potential for the works to start a fire.

-Advice Note: River flow conditions can be checked on Environment Canterbury's website.
+Advice Note: River flow conditions can be checked on Environment Canterbury's website and the River Report 24-hour Infoline (0900 RIVER (74837)).
 Refer to www.ecan.govt.nz for further information.